tweag/nickel/doc/manual/syntax.md

 ```

 This example is an excerpt of a Nix configuration written in Nickel, emulating
 Nix string contexts.
 Lines 4 to 8 define a symbolic string.
-Values `inputs.gcc`,
+The values
-`inputs.hello`, etc. aren't actually strings, but arbitrary records, because
+`inputs.gcc`, `inputs.hello`, etc. aren't actually strings, but arbitrary
-they carry additional context.
-Yet, they can be interpolated as if they were
+records, because they carry additional context.
+Yet, they can be interpolated as
-strings.
+if they were strings.

 The idea behind symbolic strings is to offer a string-like syntax, but without
 evaluating the expression as a string.
 Instead, the expression is returned in a